Why you should care

 When we meet Sarah again in Terminator 2, she has physically transformed into the iconic action hero we remember.
 She’s lean and strong, her voice is lower, and she seems about a foot taller than she did in the first film.
 It’s an image of powerful, protective motherhood that was nearly unrivalled at the time.
 (Except, perhaps, by Ellen Ripley, the other iconic James Cameron action heroine.)

-Actress Emilia Clarke, best known for her role as “Mother of Dragons” Daenerys Targaryen on HBO’s Game of Thrones, will become the next “mother of the future” in a reboot of the Terminator film series in 2015.
+Actress Emilia Clarke, best known as Daenerys Targaryen on HBO’s Game of Thrones, will star in a reboot of the Terminator film series.

 But the costs of being the ultimate protective single parent are high for Sarah: She’s exhausted, lonely and often emotionally unavailable to her son.
 She returns again and again to a vision of the nuclear devastation that the machines will unleash to wipe out humanity.
 The setting for the vision is a playground, and she sees herself dressed in her waitress uniform from The Terminator and playing with her young son before the bomb drops.
 The whole world is Sarah’s responsibility, and she’s unable to imagine herself as anything beyond what she was when she became a mother.